Published on: 27 June 2025

-A hazard is anything that has the potential to cause harm, such as fire, electricity, weather, crowd behaviour, etc. A risk is the likelihood and severity of harm occurring from a hazard.
+A hazard is anything that has the potential to cause harm to anyone or anything at your event, such as fire, electricity, weather, crowd behaviour, etc. A risk is the likelihood and severity of harm occurring from a hazard.
 Risk assessments are essential tools for event risk management, as they help you to identify the hazards, evaluate the risks and implement safety measures to reduce or eliminate them.

-Here are 9 common hazards that you should be aware of when planning an event:
+Here are nine common hazards that you should be aware of when planning an event:

 Fire is one of the most serious and common hazards at an event, especially if you are using temporary structures, electrical equipment, candles, pyrotechnics or flammable materials.
 Event organisers should have a fire safety management plan that includes detailed information regarding fire prevention, detection and evacuation.
 You should also ensure that all your staff and contractors are trained in fire safety procedures and that you have adequate fire-fighting equipment and signage on site.

 Electricity is another potential major hazard, so it is important to ensure that all your electrical equipment is tested, certified and installed by qualified electricians.
-Avoid overloading sockets, using extension cords or adaptors excessively, or exposing wires or cables to water or heat.
+Avoid overloading sockets, using extension cords and adaptors excessively or exposing wires or cables to water or heat.

 Temporary structures such as marquees or stages can pose various hazards such as collapse, tripping hazards or obstruction of access routes.
 Any temporary structures will need to be installed by competent contractors who follow the relevant standards and regulations.
 You should also inspect and maintain your temporary structures regularly to ensure they are secured against wind or other forces.